Artillex-Studios/Documentation/Writerside/topics/AxQuestBoard.md

 # AxQuestBoard

+> This plugin has not released yet, some things are subject to change!
+{style="warning"}

 * Race with other players to complete quests on the quest board, 50+ builtin quest types.

 ### Features: